Home | Browse Topics | Criminal & traffic law | Common crimes | Drug offences

 Changes in the drug classifications

-How drugs are classified – and therefore whether they’re illegal and how heavy the penalties are – can change over time.
+How drugs are classified – and whether they’re illegal and how heavy the penalties are – can change over time.
 Before 2003, for example, “P” (methamphetamine) used to be only a Class B drug.
 It is now Class A.

 As another example, drugs from the NBOMe (or “NBomb”) series, a hallucinogenic LSD-type “party drug,” were sold in New Zealand in 2012, apparently legally.
 For example, the variant 25C-NBOMe was marketed as “DIME,” and also known as Pandora and Cimbi 82.
 But in July 2013 these NBOMe drugs became illegal under the Psychoactive Substances Act, which meant you could be fined up to $500 for possessing or using them (see: “Synthetic cannabis, party pills, herbal highs: ‘Psychoactive substances’”).
 Then in December 2016, the Government brought the NBomb drugs under the tougher Misuse of Drugs Act system, classifying the three NBOMe variants (25B, 25C and 25I) as Class B in the “High risk” band.
+This means that for possession or use of these drugs you can now be fined up to $500 or imprisoned for up to three months, and selling or otherwise dealing in these drugs has a maximum term of imprisonment of 14 years.

 Did this answer your question?